 West Craigie Farm, South Queensferry, Edinburgh, EH30 9AR

-Located near Edinburgh, Craigie’s Farm is back again for 2022 – and it’s perfect for families to enjoy.
-Although this patch is further away than the other pumpkin patches, you will be glad you came when you see the various produce on offer.
-So grab your basket and get picking!
-Craigie’s Farm have confirmed that there are plenty of pumpkins up for grabs as well as apples and sunflowers.
-If you fancy making more of a day of it, you can also book an afternoon tea at the farm’s cafĂ© and buy a range of food products including jams, juices, meat, cheeses, groceries, as well as gifts and hampers.
-Christmas is creeping closer so maybe get a head start.
-If you’re looking for more activities for kids, Craigie’s Farm has a brand new timber play area and you can also meet some of the farm animals.
+So grab your basket and get picked!
+Craigie’s Farm have confirmed that there are plenty of pumpkins up for grabs.
+If you fancy making more of a day of it, you can also book an afternoon tea at the farm’s café and buy a range of food products, including jams, juices, meat, cheeses, groceries, as well as gifts and hampers.
+Christmas is creeping closer, so maybe get a head start.
+If you’re looking for more activities for kids, Craigie’s Farm is hosting lots of autumnal activities from October 11, such as a giant bale maze, barrel train rides through spooky tunnels, tractor-trailer rides, bale tower and outdoor games, storytelling, marshmallow toasting and more.

 4. M&D’s Scotland Theme Park Outdoor Pumpkin Festival